saezlab/liana-py/README.md

 Dimitrov, D., Türei, D., Garrido-Rodriguez M., Burmedi P.L., Nagai, J.S., Boys, C., Flores, R.O.R., Kim, H., Szalai, B., Costa, I.G., Valdeolivas, A., Dugourd, A. and Saez-Rodriguez, J. Comparison of methods and resources for cell-cell communication inference from single-cell RNA-Seq data.
 Nat Commun 13, 3224 (2022). https://doi.org/10.1038/s41467-022-30755-0

-Similarly, please consider citing any of the methods and/or resources implemented in liana, that were particularly relevant for your research!
+Please also consider citing any of the methods and/or resources that were particularly relevant for your research!